mktrost/samtools/README.md

     - catches and reports an invalid BAM header, instead of segfaulting later on.
     - fixes a small underflow/overflow bug in integer parsing.
     - checks for a lowerbound in text entry box to avoid segfault in tview.
+	- choose the sort type in "samtools sort", along with a better help message